volab/IoT_EPS/_1_userDoc/source/softDev.rst

 - "CPowerPlug::writeDaysToJson()"
 - "CServerWeb::handelIOTESPConfPage()"

-**Second question**: after track all usage of write to json méthods
+**Second question**: after track all usage of write to json methods

 **third question**: what are the events that trig writes on json file ?